 An Enterprise Resource Planning (ERP) system manages the flow of information across an entire organization.
 These systems run on a software application, which automates the above mentioned activity.
 By optimizing the manufacturing and distribution operations, it will also be able to focus on new business opportunities.
-Flexibility and scalable design makes a resource management software suitable for all organizations irrespective of their size.
+Flexibility and scalable design make a resource management software suitable for all organizations irrespective of their size.

 Problems without ERP software and its impacts-